 To view the Bode Editor and Step Response plots side-by-side, on the View tab, click Left/Right.

 In the Bode Editor plot, drag the magnitude response up to increase the compensator gain.
 By increasing the gain, you increase the bandwidth and speed up the response.

 As you drag the Bode response upward, the app automatically updates the compensator and the associated response plots.
 Also, when you release the plot, in the status bar, on the right side, the app displays the updated gain value.

-the design requirements.
-One potential solution is to set the gain
+requirements.
+One potential solution is to set the gain to

 At this gain value, the closed loop response has a: